MikeOfZen/Yet-Another-Openpose-Implementation/README.md

 Yet Another Openpose Implementation
 ---
-The Openpose algorithm process an input image with a deep CNN and extracts a skeleton representation of the pose of multiple people from it
+The Openpose algorithm processes an image with a deep CNN and extracts a skeleton representation of the pose of multiple people from it

 This project reimplemented from scratch the OpenPose paper [1], Using Tensorflow 2.1 and optional TPU powered training.